tagnja/blog/source/draft/_spring-framework/understanding-spring-framework.md

 IoC is also known as dependency injection (DI).
 It is a process whereby objects define their dependencies, that is, the other objects they work with, only through constructor arguments, arguments to a factory method, or properties that are set on the object instance after it is constructed or returned from a factory method.
 The container then injects those dependencies when it creates the bean.
 This process is fundamentally the inverse, hence the name Inversion of Control (IoC), of the bean itself controlling the instantiation or location of its dependencies by using direct construction of classes, or a mechanism such as the Service Locator pattern.

-The org.springframework.beans and org.springframework.context packages are the basis for Spring Framework’s IoC container.
-The BeanFactory interface provides an advanced configuration mechanism capable of managing any type of object.
-ApplicationContext is a subinterface of BeanFactory.
+The `org.springframework.beans` and `org.springframework.context` packages are the basis for Spring Framework’s IoC container.
+The `BeanFactory` interface provides an advanced configuration mechanism capable of managing any type of object. `ApplicationContext` is a subinterface of `BeanFactory`.
 It adds easier integration with other Spring features.

-In short, the BeanFactory provides the configuration framework and basic functionality, and the ApplicationContext adds more enterprise-specific functionality.
+In short, the `BeanFactory` provides the configuration framework and basic functionality, and the `ApplicationContext` adds more enterprise-specific functionality.

 **What is Bean?**